cirruslabs/tart/README.md

   </a>
 </p>

 Many companies are using Tart in their internal setups.
-Here are a few of them:
+Here are just a few of them:

 <p align="center">
   <a href="https://atlassian.com/" target=_blank>